-At its meeting of 16 February 2018, after a prior favourable report from the Appointments and Remuneration Committee, the Board approved the Company's Annual Corporate Governance Report for 2017, the Annual Directors' Remuneration Report, and the Financial Statements and Management Report for 2017 were formulated.
+1. At its meeting of 16 February 2018, after a prior favourable report from the Appointments and Remuneration Committee, the Board approved the Company's Annual Corporate Governance Report for 2017, the Annual Directors' Remuneration Report, and the Financial Statements and Management Report for 2017 were formulated.

-2. At the aforementioned meeting held on 16 February 2018, it was resolved to submit to the Annual General Meeting of Shareholders the re-election of Ms Socorro Fernández Larrea and Mr Antonio

-02 COMMITMENT TO DIALOGUE WITH AND PARTICIPATION OF SHAREHOLDERS AND OTHER STAKEHOLDERS

-06 APPLICATION OF THE INTEGRATED COMPLIANCE, RISK MANAGEMENT AND CONTROL SYSTEM

-) -OFFICIAL ANNEXE Eléctrica Corporación, S.A. and subsidiaries for the financial year closed 31 December 2017.

-- To approve the allocation of results proposed by the Board of Directors at its meeting of 16 February 2018 and, consequently, distribute the profit for the 2017 financial year. - To approve the management of the Board of Directors of Red Eléctrica Corporación, S.A. over the 2017 financial year. - In relation to the remuneration of the Board of Directors: - To approve the Annual Directors' Remuneration Report of Red Eléctrica Corporación, S.A. - To approve the remuneration of the Board of Directors of Red Eléctrica Corporación, S.A. for 2018. - To grant authority to implement the resolutions adopted by the 2017 Annual General Meeting of Shareholders. - To report to the Annual General Meeting of Shareholders on Red Eléctrica's Annual Corporate Governance Report for 2017. - 4.
-At the meeting held on 29 May 2018, it was resolved to re-elect Mr Fernando Fernández Méndez de Andés as a member of the Audit

-Committee and Ms Carmen Gómez de Barreda Tous de Monsalve as a member of the Appointments and Remuneration Committee, both for a term of 3 years.
+- 2. At the aforementioned meeting held on 16 February 2018, it was resolved to submit to the Annual General Meeting of Shareholders the re-election of Ms Socorro Fernández Larrea and Mr Antonio Gómez Ciria as independent directors, and the ratification and appointment of Ms Mercedes Real Rodrigálvarez as a proprietary director representing Sociedad Estatal de Participaciones Industriales (SEPI), all of them for the four-year term established in the Articles of Association. - 3.
+At that same meeting, in addition to the proposals relating to the foregoing appointments, the Board approved all the proposed resolutions and reports to be submitted to the Annual General Meeting of Shareholders in respect of 2017, which was then called.
+Those proposals were: - To approve the Annual Accounts (Statement of Financial Position, Income Statement, Statement of Changes in Equity, Statement of Recognised Income and Expense, Statement of Cash Flows and Notes to the Financial Statements) and the Management Report of Red Eléctrica Corporación, S.A. for the financial year closed 31 December 2017. - To approve the Consolidated Annual Accounts (Consolidated Statement of Financial Position, Consolidated Income Statement, Consolidated Statement of Global Income, Consolidated Statement of Changes in Equity, Consolidated Statement of Cash Flows and Notes to the Consolidated Financial Statements) and the Consolidated Management Report of the Consolidated Group of Red Eléctrica Corporación, S.A. and subsidiaries for the financial year closed 31 December 2017. - To approve the allocation of results proposed by the Board of Directors at its meeting of 16 February 2018 and, consequently, distribute the profit for the 2017 financial year. - To approve the management of the Board of Directors of Red Eléctrica Corporación, S.A. over the 2017 financial year. - In relation to the remuneration of the Board of Directors: - To approve the Annual Directors' Remuneration Report of Red Eléctrica Corporación, S.A. - To approve the remuneration of the Board of Directors of Red Eléctrica Corporación, S.A. for 2018. - To grant authority to implement the resolutions adopted by the 2017 Annual General Meeting of Shareholders. - To report to the Annual General Meeting of Shareholders on Red Eléctrica's Annual Corporate Governance Report for 2017. - 4.
+At the meeting held on 29 May 2018, it was resolved to re-elect Mr Fernando Fernández Méndez de Andés as a member of the Audit Committee and Ms Carmen Gómez de Barreda Tous de Monsalve as a member of the Appointments and Remuneration Committee, both for a term of 3 years. - 5.
+At the meeting held on 31 July 2018, it was resolved to appoint by co-option, until the first Annual General Meeting of Shareholders is held, Mr. Jordi Sevilla Segura as a director of Red Eléctrica Corporación, S.A., within the category of "other non-executive", and non-executive Chairman of the Board of Directors and of the company until the first General Meeting of Shareholders is held, in order to fill the vacancy on the Board of Directors, as a result of the resignation submitted by Mr. José Folgado Blanco from the position of director, and consequently as non-executive Chairman of the Board of Directors and of the company, which was accepted by the Board of Directors at the same meeting.